-The Society, along with the support of Berkeley Homes, are launching a picture competition as part of the project in conjunction with the Windsor Express, on who can snap the best picture of their home-grown sunflowers.
+The Society, along with the support of Berkeley Homes, launched a picture competition as part of the project in conjunction with the Windsor Express, on who can snap the best picture of their home-grown sunflowers.
 Creativity will be key to the winning entry, from using props, unusual camera angles, to crafting collages, where the dwarf seeds expected to produce multiple flowerheads for a bold and bright display.

 Entrants will have the opportunity to win National Garden gift vouchers worth up to £100.

 Judges of the competition will include David Emmanuel, Vice President of the Society and the co-creator of Lady Diana Spencer’s wedding dress, Andrew Try, Chairman of RWRHS, and Lady Nicola Perowne.

 The competition closed on September 10th, and the judges are now deciding on the winning entry.
 See our gallery of Sunflower photos below.